gopifury/Epilepsy-Detection./README.md

 # Epilepsy-Detection.
-Development of an Epilepsy Monitoring System in Real Time Using MediaPipe and  Deep Learning Techniques.
+This is my master thesis project on Development of an Epilepsy Monitoring System in Real Time Using MediaPipe and Deep Learning Techniques.